Online Induction >> Induction Checklist

 WHS Induction Checklist: Tips on what to include

-Here we go over the most common items to include in a WHS Induction Checklist.
+An work health and safety (WHS) Induction checklist is a core element of an induction.
+It's purpose it to present and record acknowledgement of important safety checks, policies, procedures and materials.
 A WHS Induction Checklist is often broken down into several categories based on industry and organisation size.
 Commonly a WHS induction checklist is part of an overall safety induction and induction program.
 The idea of the checklist is to ensure that contractors, employees, volunteers, suppliers and even visitors have understood and acknowledged important policies, procedures, site access materials and other induction content, often digitally acknowledging and recorded against a date and time.

 Looking for a WHS Induction Checklist template?